andrenth/release/README.md

 All quotes are from the Pearl Jam song _Release - Master/Slave_ :)

-## Installation
+## Build and installation

-After cloning the repository, run the commands below.
+After cloning the repository, run the commands below to build Release.

     $ ocaml setup.ml -configure
     $ ocaml setup.ml -build

+Documentation can be generated with the command below.

+    $ ocaml setup.ml -doc

+To install Release, run

     # ocaml setup.ml -install

 ## Forking daemons